 Preventing expensive rework with as-built updates

 This construction site had an aggressive schedule that meant work had to move quickly.
 One level was placed every week that consisted of two separate pours.
 PIX4Dcloud Advanced was used to map and document levels 5 to 17 in just 2 months.
 A drone pilot on-site would capture data and upload it for processing.
-After processing was completed, the pilot would check the outputs were ready and added any overlays required by the Project Manager.
+After processing was completed, the pilot would check the outputs were ready and add any overlays required by the Project Manager.

 Over the course of 2 months, W. E. O'Neil identified roughly 48 missing sleeves prior to deck placement.
 Because these sleeves were found early on, no rework was required which saved time and money on-site.